dcts/12startups12months/README.md

   2. "Petition to reduce ethereum gas fees"
   3. "Upload a picture of bernie sanders to the ethereum blockchain - estimated cost: 1 million USD"

+## LLM Apps
+- Calories counter where you input the things you ate, ChatGPT puts it in a spreadsheet for you.
+- **SpeakToCode**: Create code by talking to your computer, no typing needed. __PROBLEM__: sometimes you have an idea to program something, but no laptop available.
+Or you lie in bed and think about a specific code implementation, but are too lazy to get up and grab your computer.
+__Solution__: Speak to code!
+A simple webapp that lets you create a full codebase from scratch simply by talking to it.
+You start with an empty git repo, and each prompt will be transformed into a pull request, which you can accept, decline or modify.

 ## Ideas
 - **Quick-ToDo** or **Fast-ToDo**: create simple todo list on the desktop, then open on mobile by scanning as qr code.
 Lists are persistant for short time only (1-4 weeks maybe?).
 If you need a shareble todolist without the burden of downloading an app.
 - **Decide-Now** or **quick-poll** or **fast-poll**: tired of group fatigue decision processes?
 Create a simple poll to help you and your group make a decision.
 Quick-Poll creator.
 Similar to: poll-maker.com.
 But with a bit different feature: => (1) no annonymous votes, (2) insert name and see who voted what (similar to doogle).
 Design inspos: Doodle, twitter polls, facebook polls.